 This one is called Chew Jetty because it’s inhabited by members of the Chew clan, who still live here.
 It’s the largest of six surviving clan jetties in Penang today.

 5. Check Out the Khoo Kongsi Clan House

 If you’re interested in learning more about Khoo Kongsi, then you can visit on a guided tour.
 It’s one of the stops on the aforementioned George Town heritage tour.
-It’s also one of the stops on these trishaw tours from Klook and Kkday.
+It’s also one of the stops on these trishaw tours from Klook.
 Riding around in a trishaw may be one of the most fun ways of seeing George Town’s top historical attractions.

 7. Take a Cooking Class

 Cooking classes are fun, even when you have limited experience in the kitchen like me.
 We’ve taken cooking classes in Vietnam, Indonesia, and Thailand and they’ve all been a blast.
 It’s just a fun, hands-on way of getting to know the local cuisine.

 Penang is famous for its street food so this is a great place to take a cooking class.
 I suggest searching for one on Cookly.
 They’re a travel booking platform that focuses solely on cooking classes so in my opinion, they’re the single best resource for one-day cooking classes around the world.
 They don’t have that many in Penang yet but I expect them to add more soon.
 Check out their list of available cooking classes in Penang.

 1. Kek Lok Si Temple